 Our success will depend in part on our ability to obtain patents and maintain adequate protection of our intellectual property covering our technologies and products and potential products in the U.S. and other countries.
 We have adopted a strategy of seeking patent protection in the U.S. and in certain foreign countries with respect to certain of the technologies used in or relating to our products and processes.
-As such, as of September 30, 2015, we exclusively licensed rights to approximately 106 issued patents and filed patent applications in the U.S. and in various foreign jurisdictions, and we owned rights to approximately 418 issued patents and filed patent applications in the U.S. and in various foreign jurisdictions.
+As such, as of December 31, 2015, we owned rights to approximately 418 issued patents and filed patent applications in the U.S. and in various foreign jurisdictions.
 When and if issued, patents would expire at the end of their term and any patent would only provide us commercial advantage for a limited period of time, if at all.
 Our patent applications are directed to our enabling technologies and to our methods and products which support our business in the advanced biofuels and renewable chemicals markets.
 We intend to continue to apply for patents relating to our technologies, methods and products as we deem appropriate.